rohit12crj/Study-Notes/Jenkins/notes.md

 ---

 ✅ How will u tag your production releases & make sure manual approvals are required before production pipeline runs ?

 ---

+✅ How will u do RBAC in Jenkins .
+Which plugin will u be using ?

+---